thenexthub/Codira/docs/ErrorHandlingRationale.md

 to generate errors.
 This agrees with what I'm assuming is the most common case.
-In terms of resilience, it means expecting users to think more carefully about which functions can generate errors before publishing an API; but this is similar to how Swift already asks them to think carefully about types.
+In terms of resilience, it means expecting users to think more carefully about which functions can generate errors before publishing an API; but this is similar to how Codira already asks them to think carefully about types.
 Also, they'll have at least added the right set of annotations for their initial implementation.
 So I believe this is a reasonable alternative.